 It was built during the 1860's as part of the Thames and Medway Defences, along with Grain Fort to the east, Cliffe Fort to the west and Coalhouse and Shoeburyness Forts on the other side of the river.
 It also protected the northern approach to Chatham.
-Gun batteries were added either side a few years later to strengthen the defences.
-It is now used as a riding stables and the interior of the fort is home to a black stallion!
+In 1875 it was armed with seven 7 inch rifled breech loading guns (RBL) which were protected by iron sheets.
+In 1895 gun batteries were added at either side to strengthen the defences and two 6 inch and two 9.2 inch BL guns were installed.
+It was disarmed in 1912 and sold off in 1926.

 |On Fort Road, Allhallows-on-Sea|

 |Allhallows, Rochester ME3 9QF|